bilgilid/MathExprParser/README.md

 	inter.register_var("y");
 	```

 **!!
-While registering variables, variable names must NOT have ' characters. ' are used only in the input expression to mark variables.**
+While registering variables, variable names must NOT have apostrophes.
+Apostrophes are used only in the input expression to mark variables.**

 3. Call `init()` to initialize the interpreter.